FanaticKyo/Automatic_Ques_Generation_Answering/README.md

 1.Question generation

-The ask program have the following command-line interface:
+The ask program has the following command-line interface:

 ./ask article.txt nquestions